gscanlon21/a-workout-a-day/Web/wwwroot/images/variation/animated/_README.md

 - Try to find a video that naturally loops.
 - Try to find a video with adaquate lighting.
 - Try to find a video less than 10s in length.
+- Try to find a video that is not extreme slo-mo.
+- Try to find a video where the whole subject is in frame.
+- Try to find a video where the subject's face is visible.
 - Try to find a video with little background movement.
 Only the subject should be moving.

 ### Converting a .mov video to a .webp animated image